less/less-docs/content/functions/color-channel.md

 ### hue

-> Extracts the hue channel of a color object.
+> Extracts the hue channel of a color object in the HSL color space.

 Parameters: `color` - a color object.